AI-S2/linux-/README.md

 linux is open source ,strong network security windows is closed source ,poore network security unix is closed source, strong network security

 What is the Linux kernel ?
+The linux kernel is the core of the linux operating system OS that manages hardware and software interactions

 What are the advantages of using Linux ?
 What are the different types of Linux distributions ?
 Explain the Linux architecture ?